 In 2005, when the project was finished, Airbus ended up with a gigantic, double-decker aircraft that can carry as much as 525 passengers at a time.
 It also became the largest passenger airliner in the world, a record that it holds to this date.

 2. Antonov An-225 Mriya

 An-225 at Arlanda airport, Stockholm

 Number Built: 1

 Antonov An-225 is perhaps the world’s largest aircraft ever to have made a successful take-off.
-This gigantic six engine airplane was developed by Ukraine based Antonov Design Bureau (during the Soviet era) specifically to airlift Buran-class space orbiters for the Soviet space mission.
+This gigantic six-engine airplane was developed by the Ukraine-based Antonov Design Bureau (during the Soviet era) specifically to airlift Buran-class space orbiters for the Soviet space mission.